“Let’s get one thing straight… I’m a Red Sox and a Patriot fan.”

 When her service year was over, Jody went on to work for the ACLU of California; while there, she spent three years monitoring the LA county jails.
 She then moved on to the National Prison Project of the ACLU in Washington, D.C. as the public policy coordinator.
 In 2009, she became the first staff member at the Campaign for the Fair Sentencing of Youth.

 Jody has coordinated the national advocacy campaign leading up to and following two U.S Supreme Court rulings that limit the use of life without parole for children.
 The Court ruled in 2010 that it is unconstitutional to impose such sentences in non-homicide crimes.
 In 2012’s Miller v.
 Alabama, the Court ruled that mandatory life-without-parole sentences for children are a violation of the 8th Amendment prohibition against cruel and unusual punishment.
+In fall 2015, the Court heard arguments in Montgomery v.
+Louisiana, which could determine whether Miller will be applied retroactively.

 As director and national coordinator, Jody leads the engagement of a broad coalition of national organizations opposed to the use of this extreme sentence.
 Under her leadership, the CFSY has also raised the visibility of people directly impacted by this issue and harnessed the energy of a growing number of policy makers, editorial boards and public opinion leaders.